 - Free trips (dependent on your host)

 - Free food?
-(VERY dependant of your host)
+(VERY dependant on your host)

 I reference back to the lumpy couch comment.
 I use myself as an example.
 As a host, I provide a bright, clean, private room, with a view of Edinburgh castle.
 I always buy in a loaf of bread for my guests, and leave out jam, peanut butter, tea, coffee, etc. If I have time, I take my guests out on a trip to somewhere they’d have never seen as a regular tourist, and I often have meals with them.

 As I’ve already stated, this is will vary a great deal from host to host.
-I’ve heard some amazing stories, but I’ve also heard some ‘not so great’ ones.
+I’ve heard some amazing stories, but I’ve also heard some not so great ones.
 One friend stayed with a host who took them sky diving, paying for everything!
 Another friend ended up in a dirty spare room, with no kitchen access and an uncomfortable old mattress.
 I cannot stress enough, look at photos, read reviews, read profiles!
 Couchsurfers do a great job of trying to make sure hosts and guests alike are legit, but the internet is a difficult thing to moderate.

 How to ‘bag’ a host